TejasJay/conversation-btwn-3-llms/readme.md

 ### Summary:

-This Python script simulates a conversation between four AI chatbots—GPT, Claude, Gemini, and Ollama—using different predefined personalities.
-Each chatbot has its own behavior: GPT is argumentative, Claude is polite, Gemini is logical, and Ollama is universally liked.
+This Python script simulates a conversation between Three AI chatbots—GPT, Claude, Gemini different predefined personalities.
+Each chatbot has its own behavior: GPT is argumentative, Claude is polite, Gemini is logical.
 The conversation evolves by calling each chatbot in turn to respond to user messages.
-The system employs OpenAI's GPT, Google’s Gemini, and a simulated Ollama chatbot, with responses generated through each AI's specific system prompt.
+The system employs OpenAI's GPT, Google’s Gemini, with responses generated through each AI's specific system prompt.

 <img  src = "df1eee7d-e5e5-4e81-82d3-15540e172dc8.jpeg" >